VirtuaCreative/tutorials/_posts/2022-11-27-jekyll-chirpy-theme.md

   alt: "Going back to Jekyll with the Chirpy Jekyll theme."
 ---

-# Reconciliation with Jekyll
+# Jekyll is great again

 There's been a couple of years I had left Jekyll behind me for a few reasons:

 1. One day I started a new Jekyll site and all I could find was a gem.
-How could I possibly think of customizing my layouts and CSS and everything else with a gem?
+How could I possibly think of quickly customizing my layouts and CSS and everything else with a gem?
 Way too time-consuming to figure out to change a link, a color, a border radius, whatever.
 Unbelievable.
 1. I started working on Ruby-based SSGs like Nanoc and Middleman.